-- e.
-Participates displaying this type of behavior are assessed a minor penalty, then a misconduct penalty and then a game misconduct penalty if they persist. - f.
-Game misconduct penalties shall be assessed under this rule for the following infractions: - I. Any player who, after being assessed the misconduct penalty, persist in challenging or disputing the ruling of an official. - II.
+In general, participants displaying this type of behaviour are assessed a minor penalty, then a misconduct penalty and then a game misconduct penalty if they persist.

+- d) Game misconduct penalties shall be assessed under this rule for the following infractions: - i.
+Any player who, after being assessed the misconduct penalty, persist in challenging or disputing the ruling of an official. - ii.
 When a player, coach or non-club playing personnel uses obscene, profane, or abusive language or gestures directed at any on or off ice official or uses the name of an official coupled with any vociferous remarks, after already being assessed a bench minor penalty.
-This coach or non-playing club personnel is to be assessed a game misconduct and the situation reported to the RIC.
-When this type of conduct occurs after the expiration of a game, on or off the ice, the game misconduct shall be applied without the necessity of having been assessed a bench minor penalty previously.
-Any player who deliberately applies physical force against an official, in any manner attempts to injure an official, physically demeans, or deliberately applies physical force to an official during or immediately following an altercation shall receive a game misconduct penalty.
-See also physical abuse of officials. - III.
-Any player who, having entered the penalty bench, leaves the penalty bench prior to the expiration of his penalty for the purpose of challenging an official ruling, shall be assessed at game misconduct penalty. - IV.
-A minor penalty for unsportsmanlike conduct plus a game misconduct shall be imposed on a player who throws his stick or any part thereof, or any other piece of equipment or object outside the playing area in protest of an official's decision. - V. Any player, coach or non-playing personnel who throws or shoots any equipment or other object in the general direction of an official but does not come close to making any contact.
+This coach or non-playing club personnel is to be assessed a game misconduct and the situation reported to the Director of Player Safety.
+When this type of conduct occurs after the expiration of a game, on or off the ice, the game misconduct shall be applied without the necessity of having been assessed a bench minor penalty previously. - iii.
+Any player who deliberately applies physical force in any manner against an official, in any manner attempts to injure an official, physically demeans, or deliberately applies physical force to an official solely for the purpose of getting free of such an official during or immediately following an altercation shall receive a game misconduct penalty.
+See also physical abuse of officials.

+- Any player who, having entered the penalty bench, leaves the penalty bench prior to the expiration of his penalty for the purpose of challenging an official ruling, shall be assessed at game misconduct penalty. - v.
+A minor penalty for unsportsmanlike conduct plus a game misconduct shall be imposed on a player who throws his stick or any part thereof, or any other piece of equipment or object outside the playing area in protest of an official's decision. - vi.
+Any player, coach or non-playing personnel who throws or shoots any equipment or other object in the general direction of an official but does not come close to making any contact.
 This action may occur on or off the ice.